yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/services/AdGroupAdService.md

 # AdGroupAdService
-Use this service to get, add, update, or remove ad information.
+Use this service to get, add, update, or remove information.

 #### WSDL
 | environment | url |